Wisconsin program

 Questions tied to this exact path

-• Which first-mortgage product must be paired with City of Milwaukee Homebuyer Assistance Program (HBA), and can it be combined with the saved options?
+• Which first-mortgage product must be paired with City of Milwaukee Homebuyer Assistance Program (HBA), and what breaks eligibility?

 • Which events trigger repayment for City of Milwaukee Homebuyer Assistance Program (HBA): sale?